clone206/dsd2dxd/README.md

 Based on dsd2pcm by Sebastian Gesemann: [https://code.google.com/archive/p/dsd2pcm/](https://code.google.com/archive/p/dsd2pcm/)

-Added shell scripts to build and test with 1kHz test tone files.
+Added many enhancements, and shell scripts to build and test with 1kHz test tone files.

-Handles planar format as well.
+Handles either planar format DSD (as found in .dsf files), or interleaved format DSD (as found in .dff files).
 Assumes block size (per channel) of 4096 bytes for planar, 1 byte for interleaved.

 ## Dependencies